 - Liming as a potential tool to ameliorate acidification

 Modelling the long-term response of stream water chemistry to atmospheric pollution and forestry practices in Galloway, SW Scotland

-We have recently been working with the James Hutton Institute and other partners to assess the role of forestry in relation to atmospheric pollution and the acidification and recovery of acidified waters.
+We have worked with the James Hutton Institute and other partners to assess the role of forestry in relation to atmospheric pollution and the acidification and recovery of acidified waters.
 This was to inform discussions between the forestry sector, the Scottish Environment Protection Agency, fisheries groups and other stakeholders on the case for further reductions in forest cover to aid the recovery process in affected areas.

 The long term (1860-2100) response of soil and surface water chemistry in selected streams and rivers in Galloway to changes in acidic deposition and forest management practices were assessed using the dynamic model MAGIC (Model of Acidification of Groundwater in Catchments).
 The results of this work are now available in a joint report, which was jointly funded by the Forestry Commission, the Scottish Government’s Rural and Environment Science and Analytical Services Division, the Department for Environment, Food and Rural Affairs and Trent University, Ontario.